-Why read this? : Delivery cost is a key part of your D2C business model.
-We share where costs occur at each stage, and how they change your profit and loss.
-Learn how to find the balance of making delivery attractive to customers but still staying profitable.
-Read this to plan your D2C delivery cost more effectively.
+Why read this? : We review the role of delivery cost in your D2C business model.
+Learn how the different components of delivery cost impact your profit and loss.
+Learn how to balance making delivery attractive to customers, but still staying profitable.
+Read this to learn how to plan your D2C delivery cost more effectively.

-How you achieve those benefits is less clear though.
+How you get to those benefits though is less clear.
 Online selling isn’t easy.

 Costs before delivery

-Let’s start with the costs that happen before the delivery process starts.
+Let’s start with the costs which happen before the delivery process starts.
 That’s the easy bit.

 These are the costs to make your product.
 The raw ingredients and materials.
 The assembly or production cost.
 And when they become “finished goods”, the cost of putting them into a warehouse and storing them.

 COGs are usually clear and predictable.

 Produce X units of the product and your total COGs is X times the COGs per unit.
 They may change slowly over time (e.g. if suppliers start charging you more), but they’re mostly pretty stable.